United Free Church of Scotland: The continuing UFC, 1929–present

 In 2016, they had 60 ordained ministers, including retired and those serving part-time.
 There were three students, and a further three probationer ministers.
 The denomination has 388 Elders, and 255 Deacons, Managers or board members who are not Elders.

+In 2023, there were 22 serving ministers, along with seven Ministry Assistants.
+There was one Student Minister, and 22 Retired Ministers.
+The denomination has 300 Elders, and 183 Deacons, Managers or board members who are not Elders.
+The total membership (Communicants) at the end of 2023 was 1782 individuals.